mistic-lab/rfind-monitor/README.md

 4. Install apache2 and wsgi with `sudo apt install apache2 libapache2-mod-wsgi-py3 python3-venv` (which we'll use to serve both the application and the data)

 5. Clone this repo into `/home/ubuntu/` then install the venv and this package as described [above](#suggested-installation-steps).
+Make sure to install redis as well as decribed above.

 6. Make a folder in the home directory to host the server